wangjunxiao/NFVCloud/sfctestbed_deployable/README.md

 # Click Integration

-The part of work has been integrated into the image of ubuntu_plain.vmdk, which VNF instances can used to implement various different type of network services.
-Such as:
+The part of work has been integrated into the image of ubuntu_plain.vmdk, which VNF instances can used to implement various different type of network services, such as:

     click\extern_firewall.click
     click\extern_firewall-type2.click